Flat Fee Agreements Between Attorney and Client

 For example, if the flat fee includes services to prepare a request for order on child custody and visitation and appear at the initial hearing, it will not include other work such as the other spouse filing a child-support request for order and setting a hearing for that.
 It also would not include discovery, which is formal request for information, during the proceeding even if it relates to the upcoming custody and visitation hearing.

 Of course, that assumes the flat fee agreement actually does not include these additional services.
 Most of the time, a well drafted flat fee agreement is very clear to the attorney and client what it does and does not include.

-We believe flat fee agreements work best on simple cases where it is unlikely the case will involve significant other work outside of the flat fee work.
+Flat fee agreements work best when it is unlikely the case will involve significant other work outside of the flat fee work.
 For example, if there is already a divorce judgment and there is a simple request for order for modification of parenting time that does not involve complex or highly contested issues, that request for order may be a good candidate for a flat fee quote.